🖱 Tracking Scroll Events in SvelteKit #

 .
 This saves us placing an id

-on the element and attaching it using a query selector.
+and attaching it using a query selector.

 Intersection Observer Callback #